jikno/deadbase/readme.md

 2. Dynamically typed.
 This improves query and developer speed.
 Data model typings, if required, can be done per-language via the different drivers in a way that best suites that language.

 3. Efficient, simple, and logical authentication system.
-A root token to create new databases, then database-specific tokens for each operation on that database.
+There is a root token to create a new databases, then database-specific tokens for each operation on that database's collections and documents.

 ## Installation